xsdk-project/HandsOnLessons/lessons/time_integrators/lesson.md

 ## The problem being solved

-The example application here, [transient-heat.cpp](transient-heat.cpp.numbered.txt), uses MFEM as a vehicle to demonstrate the use of the [SUNDIALS](https://computation.llnl.gov/projects/sundials) package in both serial and parallel for more robust and flexible control over _time integration_ (e.g. discretization in time) of PDEs.
+The example application here, [transient-heat.cpp](transient-heat.cpp.numbered.txt), uses MFEM and teh ARKode packagr from SUNDIALS as a vehicle to demonstrate the use of the [SUNDIALS](https://computation.llnl.gov/projects/sundials) package in both serial and parallel for more robust and flexible control over _time integration_ (e.g. discretization in time) of PDEs.